kostas-simi/nodejs-chat-api/README.md

 # nodejs-chat-api
-First API made with node.js
+Simple chat API made with node.js and mongoDB